About The Roswell Park Cancer Institute

 With such a deadly disease, the best lung cancer treatment may be that of early detection, and that means that effective screening methods are crucial.
 The team’s tests include CT scans; bronchoscopy exams, which detect lung lesions or cancers; chest x-rays; and sputum samples.
 And as conventional therapies are typically ineffective for lung cancer, treatments may depend on specific disease types and stages.
-The leading procedures include:

 The hospital’s dedication to cancer research has yielded grants and contracts totaling more than $104 million, and RPCI has sponsored or collaborated on more than 400 funded clinical trials.
 Besides being one of the first American hospitals to conduct Phase I cancer research studies, RPCI housed the nation’s first chemotherapy program.
 Additional achievements include those for surgical robotics, vitamin D research, immunotherapy and vaccine therapy and contributions to the Human Genome project.